-WASD, unlike many other organisations, do not charge the host institution any charge/fee for hosting the conference, instead our policy is for the host institution is to cover the total cost of the conference (venue, 3 lunches, 2 dinners, coffees, etc).
+WASD, unlike many other organisations, do not charge the host institution any charge/fee for hosting our conferences, roundtables or any other events, instead our policy is for the host institution is to cover the total cost of the event and example of conference will be the cost of venue, 3 lunches, 2 dinners, coffees, etc.

-The prospective host will be required to administer the conference and carry out the following responsibilities:
+The prospective host will be required to administer the conference/event and carry out the following responsibilities:

 - The Conference Organising Committee (OC) will consist of representatives from the host university and WASD as required.

 - The OC will be responsible for the selection of Chairs and Co-Chairs of each conference research track and presentation session.